ndoylend/Coursera_GetData/README.md

 for the feature data columns.

-4. Since only mean and standard deviation data are required the script then creates a new dataframe containing the subset of matching columns for further processing.
+4. Since only mean and standard deviation data are required the script then creates a new dataframe containing the subset of relevant columns (matched by `grep`) for further processing.

 5. The script loads the descriptive activity labels and merges them into the new dataframe.
 As the `merge` function does not preserve the order of original data the `join` function